showell/JsonWiki/README.md

 <p>
 This doc describes a wiki for editing generalized data.
 <p>
-All data can be shown in several modes:
+All objects can be shown in several modes:

 * raw edit
 * raw render